swillasnomads/Blog/content/posts/May12-16_NZ_S3.md

 {{< figure src="/img/May12-16/glacier_land.jpg" >}}
 &nbsp;

-Between May 14th and the 16th, we were driving through glacier country in New Zealand, past Haast Blue Pools, Fox Glacier and Franz Joseph Glacier.
+Between May 14th and the 16th, we were driving through glacier country in New Zealand, past Haast Blue Pools, Fox Glacier and Franz-Joseph Glacier.

 {{< figure src="/img/May12-16/haast.jpg" >}}
 &nbsp;